Skip to main content

 Automate: recurring content production.

 This is the high-volume, repetitive work that follows patterns.
 Weekly posts for each client across multiple platforms.
-The AI crawls the client’s website, learns the brand voice, generates platform-specific content (different formats for Instagram, LinkedIn, Facebook, and X), and produces graphics that match the brand’s visual identity.
+The AI crawls the client’s website (or your discovery work), learns the brand voice, generates platform-specific first drafts, and produces graphics that match the brand’s visual identity.

-Your team reviews the output, makes adjustments, and approves.
-This is editing, not creating: a fundamentally different skill that takes a fraction of the time.
+Your team reviews the output, refines what doesn’t fit, and approves.
+This is editing and shaping, not creating from a blank page — a fundamentally different skill that takes a fraction of the time.
 (For a detailed comparison of what AI handles vs. what humans still do best, see AI content creation vs. manual for agencies.)

 Automate: scheduling and publishing.

 Scheduling is already a solved problem.
 Every tool does it.
-But AI adds intelligent scheduling: posting at optimal times based on audience engagement patterns rather than arbitrary “best times to post” articles from 2019.
+AI adds intelligent scheduling: posting at optimal times based on actual audience engagement patterns, not “best times to post” articles from 2019.

 Monthly reports are the most automatable deliverable in agency operations.
-Pull metrics, format into a template, add your branding, send to client.
-AI handles all of it, including generating insights and recommendations based on the data.
-Done right, reporting becomes a retention tool — not just a checkbox.
+Pull metrics, format into a template, add your branding, generate first-draft insights.
+AI handles the assembly.
+Your team adds the strategic context that makes the report sound like your agency.
+Done right, reporting becomes the artifact that renews retainers.

 Keep human: strategy and planning.